-In view of the democratic principle, which forms the basis of public policy in Canada, it is not appropriate to rely on Switzerland to offer a way of responding to Canadians' desires and needs for assisted dying, preventing the pressure in Canada from becoming too high.
-Canadians should be able to implement this important decision in their home country, in their homes, and with friends and family nearby.
+In view of the democratic principle, which forms the basis of public policy in Western Australia, it is not appropriate to rely on Switzerland to offer a way of responding to Australians' desires and needs for assisted dying, preventing the pressure in Western Australia from becoming too high.
+Australian should be able to implement this important decision in their home country, in their homes, and with friends and family at their side.

-But there is another element besides respect for individual Canadians' right to receive assistance in dying in their home country.
-The experience gained from 30 years of assisted dying practice in Switzerland shows that the slippery slope feared by many critics in allowing assisted dying has not materialised.
-The number of Swiss residents who choose an accompanied suicide every year is still just about one per cent of all deaths.
-Furthermore, the possibility of an accompanied suicide in the municipal old-age and care homes of the City of Zurich, where this has been introduced as early as in 2002, proves the opposite of what was feared back then: that this could put pressure on the 3,000 elderly living there.
-In fact, since then the number of lonely, violent suicide attempts has declined and the number of people dying by accompanied suicide in these facilities has remained constant year on year, between zero and three cases.
+But there is another element besides respect for individual Western Australians' right to receive assistance in dying in their home country.
+The experience gained from over 30 years of assisted dying practice in Switzerland, and also the experience in Belgium and the US-State of Oregon, shows that the 'slippery slope' feared by many critics in allowing assisted dying has not materialised.
+The number of Swiss residents who choose an accompanied suicide every year is still just about 1,6 per cent of all deaths.
+Furthermore, the possibility of an accompanied suicide in the municipal old-age and care homes of the City of Zurich, where this has been introduced as early as in 2002, proves the opposite of what was feared back then: that this could put pressure on the 1,600 elderly living there.
+In fact, since then the number of lonely, violent suicide attempts has declined and the number of people dying by accompanied suicide in these facilities has remained constant year on year, below ten cases.

-Now, the Canadian legislator is tasked with adapting a statutory instrument to its own situation in a meaningful manner, an instrument that has proven itself in a comparable European legal system.
+Now, the Western Australian legislator is tasked with adapting a statutory instrument to its own situation in a meaningful manner, an instrument that has proven itself in a comparable European legal system.